Master's Degree in Special Education-Generic

 |EDSP 5306||Instructional Strategies for Teaching Students with Low Incidence Disabilities|

 |EDSP 5308||Authentic Assessment for Students with Exceptions|

 |EDSP 5320||Children and Youth with Low Incidence Disabilities|

 |EDSP 5330||Children and Youth with High Incidence Disabilities|

-For a Master of Education in Special Education, emphasis in Generic Special Education, 12 additional credit hours of coursework and a comprehensive evaluation or thesis will be required.
+For a Master of Education in Special Education, emphasis in Generic Special Education, a comprehensive evaluation or thesis is required.

 Are you a prospective TTU eLearning student?

 Please enter the information below and a representative from eLearning will contact you shortly.